kyma-project/kyma/docs/01-overview/main-areas/telemetry/README.md

 ![Stages of Observability](./assets/general-stages.drawio.svg)

-There are plenty of observability backends available either as a service or as a self-manageable solution focussing on different aspects and scenarios.
+There are plenty of observability backends available either as a service or as a self-manageable solution focusing on different aspects and scenarios.
 Here, one solution will never fit all sizes, and the need to integrate with a specific solution will always be present.
 That's why instrumenting and shipping your telemetry data easily in a vendor-neutral way is relevant for Kyma to enable observability for your application with a low effort by integrating it into existing backends.
 These aspects must happen alongside your application, and managed tooling with guidance can benefit users' initial investment and maintenance effort.
-Also, Kyma will not focus on providing a managed in-cluster backend solution as a solution for an enterprise-grade setup will demand a central outer-cluster solution.
+Also, Kyma will not focus on providing a managed in-cluster backend solution as a solution for an enterprise-grade setup will demand a central out-cluster solution.

-The Telemetry module focuses exactly on these aspects (instrumentation/collection/shipment) happening in the runtime and explicitly de-focus backends.
+The Telemetry module focuses exactly on these aspects (instrumentation/collection/shipment) happening in the runtime and explicitly defocuses on backends.
 In addition, you can check the [tutorials](telemetry-04-tutorials.md) on how to install lightweight in-cluster backends for demo or development purposes.

 ## Features